choudhary19/STOCK-VISION-AI/README.md

-# Trading Bot with React and Django AI Backend
+# StockVision Ai with React and Django AI Backend

 A web-based Trading Bot application that uses a React frontend and a Django backend integrated with a Machine Learning model for stock price prediction.